A feature film about the phenomenon of volunteering abroad.

-Volunteering on vacation, or “voluntourism,” is a booming travel trend popularized by commercial volunteer companies, universities, and other educational programs.
+Short-term volunteering abroad, or “voluntourism,” is a booming travel movement popularized by schools, churches, NGOs, and commercial volunteer companies.
 Voluntourism is inspired by faith-based missions and organizations such as the Peace Corps.
-In the past decade, however, voluntourism has been spurred by disaster relief efforts, such as those in New Orleans and Haiti.
-Trips last for one week or a few months and usually combine cultural immersion and sightseeing with teaching, construction, childcare, or other projects.
+In the past decade, however, volunteer stints have been spurred by disaster relief efforts, such as those in New Orleans and Haiti.
+Trips last from one week to a few months and usually combine cultural immersion with teaching, construction, childcare, or environmental projects.

 Conscientious volunteering abroad can provide legitimate needs to communities, improve cultural understanding, and inspire personal growth in volunteers.
-But some see “voluntourism” as a tourist attraction unwillingly hosted by the poor, where participants are unskilled, or even unneeded.
-These ventures may harm or insult the people they are meant to help, all while making volunteers feel good about themselves.
-This divide has spawned fierce debates about the ethics of voluntourism, and whether or not its practice is worthwhile.
+But some see volunteer trips as tourist attractions unwillingly hosted by the poor, where participants are unskilled, or even unneeded.
+These ventures may harm or insult the people they are meant to help and, in turn, reinforce the power imbalance between rich and poor.
+This divide has spawned fierce debates about voluntourism, and whether or not its practice is ethical.

-All donations are tax deductible through Creative Visions Foundation, a publicly recognized 501(c)(3) that supports creative activists who use media and the arts to affect positive change in the world.
+All contributions are tax deductible through Creative Visions Foundation, a publicly recognized 501(c)(3) that supports creative activists who use media and the arts to affect positive change in the world.